aldro61/kover/doc_dataset.md

                         specific seed will always lead to the same split.
 If not provided, it is set randomly.
   -v, --verbose         Sets the verbosity level.
-  -x, --progress        Shows a progress bar for the execution.
+  -x, --progress        Shows a progress bar for the execution
 ```

 ## Listing information about a dataset